Cheap Full Coverage Car Insurance

 *If you have uninsured motorist coverage on your policy, you can use the property damage portion of this coverage rather than collision.
 We recommend you carry uninsured/underinsured motorist coverage to cover collisions involving uninsured drivers.

-Check out The Zebra's video on full coverage car insurance to learn more.
+Check out The Zebra's video on full coverage car insurance (below) to learn more.

-Zebra Tip: Get more than just the bare minimum of liability coverage
+Zebra Tip: Get more than just the bare minimum coverage

 While full coverage mostly entails having a policy with comprehensive and collision coverages, don't neglect to increase your liability limits above the state minimum.
 A true "full coverage" policy will also have bodily injury and property damage liability limits that are high enough to provide adequate protection should you cause serious injury or property damage in an accident.